scott-w-maxwell/InstaTell/README.md

 The goal of this project is to create a web app that helps determine someone's relationship status based on their instagram profile information, posts, etc.

-1. Determine Data Needed
+1. Determine Data Needed (Brain Storm)

+- Profile
-- Profile Private or Public?
+	- Private Or Public
+	- Followers #
+	- Following #
+	- Bio Text (NLP)

 - Profile Picture
 	- Other Persons in photo?